How You Can Prepare Your Child to Nap at Daycare•

 - Will their nap times be drastically different from the schedule you've painstakingly curated?

 - Will they be able to nap in an unfamiliar environment and without you there?

-All your thoughts are valid and the reality is children are really adaptable.
-At first this transition might surprise them but over time they'll get used to it all.
+All your thoughts are valid.
+But the reality is: children are really adaptable.
+At first, this transition might surprise them, but over time they'll get used to it all.
 And so will you.